What should you ask from a fact sheet?

 A good factsheet tells you something about the condition and how it arrived, that is unless you fell over and that swollen foot is now the obvious result of you acting less sincerely toward your own safety.
 I will call this knowledge; what, why, how…?

-The next thing you are going to want to know is will it impact on my life, for how long, can I go to work – or even should I go to work?
+The next thing you are going to want to know is will it impact on your life, for how long, can I go to work – or even should I go to work?
 And can I go on holiday, go dancing, go to the theatre and can I cope, and will it get worse?
 If you are an adult you have responsibilities if you have a family, or you are needed as a core member of the household as a carer.
 These factors may impact on your life so that prior knowledge is important before embarking on a treatment plan.

 Is there something I can do to help myself?
 Is it practical to fix the problem myself?
 Do I take medication or have something provided to help me get around – different shoe, stick, dressing, removable appliance?

 The foot is part of the skeleton also known as the musculoskeletal system (bones and joints, muscles and ligaments).
-It is fixed several ways after the diagnosis is confirmed.
-Do you need tests? x-ray, blood examination, urine and so forth.
+Do you need an investigation? x-ray, blood examination, urine and so forth.
 An x-ray won’t tell us about skin and soft tissue only about the hard stuff and joints.

-Do nothing, do something, rest.
-Use medication (pain and anti-inflammatories), sort out an infection, apply dressings or splinting, buzzy electronic treatments (ultrasound or extracorporeal treatment), add heat or cold, perform an injection (sometimes steroids) or carry out some type of procedure we call invasive which might mean surgery, then we have the usual types of treatment or therapy.
+Do nothing, do something, rest?
+Use medication (pain and anti-inflammatories), sort out an infection, apply dressings or splinting, buzzy electronic treatments (ultrasound or extracorporeal treatment), add heat or cold, perform an injection (sometimes steroids) or carry out some type of procedure we call invasive and might mean surgery.
+We also have the usual types of treatment or therapy.